 Need direction, guidance, and understanding about the CKA

 As part of holding PCC credentials, I had to take the CKA (Coaching Knowledge Assessment) which allowed me to understands the process and sharing with my mentor coaching client some great insights and tips that will make the CKA prep less scary or confusing and you will feel more relaxed when you take the exam.

 Do you feel lost and not sure where to start?

 Do you feel at lost?

-As a president of the ICF Raleigh Area Chapter I have coaches calling me every day with a different need to help them with understanding the application process.
-I will make sure the application process is not stressful or confusing, it won't even look that hard.
+As a past president of the ICF Raleigh Area Chapter I guided many coaches and gained much knowledge that can save you time and money. let me help you make the application process is not stressful or confusing, it won't even look that hard.